 The Company has various other lawsuits, claims and contingent liabilities arising in the ordinary course of its business.
 In the opinion of the Company, although final disposition of all of its suits and claims may impact the Company's financial statements in a particular period, it should not, in the aggregate, have a material adverse effect on the Company's financial position.
-(See Note L of the Notes to the Company's Consolidated Financial Statements on pages F-17 and F-18 of this Report).
+(See Note L of the Notes to the Company's Consolidated Financial Statements on pages 37 and 38 of the Annual Report).